 The container should be no more than twice the size of its rootball.
 It needs good drainage.
 A terracotta pot works well since Japanese maples do not do well in soggy soil and terracotta wicks away extra moisture.
 Repot once roots reach the sides and bottom of the pot, generally every couple of years.

-If your region experiences heavy snow, wrap the tree in burlap for its first three winter seasons to prevent branch breakage from heavy snowfall.
+If your region experiences heavy snow, wrap the young tree in burlap for its first three winter seasons to prevent branch breakage from heavy snowfall.

 Common Pests and Plant Diseases